Table of Contents

 Is Manic Depression and Bipolar The Same?

 When wondering what is the difference between bipolar and manic depression it can be a bit confusing.
 These two terms are still used interchangeably, leaving the impression that they are two distinct mental health disorders.
 In reality, manic depression is the same disorder as bipolar disorder but happens to be an outdated label.
 In 1980, the DSM-3 officially reclassified this particular disorder as bipolar disorder.

 Individuals who struggle with bipolar disorder understand why it was once called manic-depressive disorder, as it manifests itself with features of both clinical depression and mania or hypomania.
-There are different degrees of severity of the disorder, leading to a total of four types of bipolar disorder to be listed in the DMS-5.
-Since there is no difference between bipolar and manic depression, let’s push past the labeling and talk about bipolar disorder.
+There are different degrees of severity of the disorder, leading to a total of four types of bipolar disorder being listed in the DMS-5.
+Since there is no difference between bipolar and manic depression, let’s push past the labeling and talk about manic depression vs bipolar disorder.

 What Is Bipolar Disorder?